Transfer tensor analysis of localization in the Anderson and Aubry-Andr\'e-Harper models: Transfer Tensor Analysis of the Anderson Model

 This connection immediately puts the role of $T(k>1)$ into the context of transport, since the HSR model has been well characterized to give rise to steady-state diffusive transport,\cite{haken1973,reineker1982,madhukar1977,rebentrost2008,kunsel2021} suggesting that the memory generated from disorder averaging serves to localize the corresponding dynamics.

-When the HSR model is combined with the disordered Anderson Hamiltonian the dynamics shows diffusive transport whenever $\Gamma$ is nonzero.\cite{moix2013,madhukar1977,rebentrost2008,kunsel2021} We examine the interplay between static disorder and dynamic noise with respect to transport further using the TT formalism.
-One can readily deduce that in the limit of an infinitesimal time step, $M(1)$ will be identical for all ensembles for which $\Gamma + \sigma^2\Delta t=C$, with $C$ an arbitrary constant.
-Fig. \ref{fig1} (b) shows the population as a function of time at the center site for a set of ensembles with $C=0.1$, in which all dynamics are initialized as a Kronecker delta.
-In one special case, an ensemble was prepared for $\sigma = 1$ and $\Gamma=0$, but the resulting memory terms were artificially set to zero, i.e. $T(k)=0$ for all $k>1$ while keeping the first term the same.
-The resulting dynamics is identical to a $\sigma=0$, disorder-free and naturally memoryless propagation with $\Gamma=0.1$.
+When the HSR model is combined with the disordered Anderson Hamiltonian the dynamics shows diffusive transport whenever $\Gamma>0$.\cite{moix2013,madhukar1977,rebentrost2008,kunsel2021} We examine the interplay between static disorder and dynamic noise with respect to transport further using the TT formalism.
+One can readily deduce that in the limit of an infinitesimal time step, $M(1)$ will be identical for all ensembles for which $\Gamma + \sigma^2\Delta t=CV$, with $C$ an arbitrary positive constant.
+Figure \ref{fig1} (b) shows the population as a function of time at the center site for a set of ensembles with $C=0.1$, in which all dynamics are initialized as a Kronecker delta.
+In one special case, an ensemble was prepared for $\sigma = V$ and $\Gamma=0$, but the resulting memory terms were artificially set to zero, i.e. $T(k)=0$ for all $k>1$ while keeping the first term the same.
+The resulting dynamics is identical to a $\sigma=0$, disorder-free and naturally memoryless propagation with $\Gamma=0.1V$.
 This demonstrates that when memory terms are eliminated, static and dynamic disorder cannot be differentiated.
 In Fig. \ref{fig1} (b), several time steps are required before memory effects begin to manifest impacts on $M{(i)}$ and the populations from different ensembles diverge, with divergence occurring more quickly for larger $\sigma$.
 Regardless of the size of $\sigma$, as long as $\Gamma$ is nonzero all populations will eventually converge to the infinite temperature equilibrium state where all sites are equally occupied, indicated with a dashed black line in the figure.
+In the case in which $\sigma=V$ and there is no noise, the population on the site where the system was initialized remains above the equilibrium value.

 We now examine select quantitative metrics that connect the tensors themselves to these dynamical characteristics.
 First, the magnitude of the tensors can serve as a direct measure of the significance of memory.
 We again quantify this with the tensor Frobenius norm.
 When there is finite noise, meaning there is diffusive transport and the system thermalizes, the tensor norms eventually decay to zero, indicating finite memory time.
 These finite memory times, which decrease with increasing $\Gamma$, are demonstrated in Fig. \ref{fig1} (c) alongside a $\Gamma=0$ case which shows eternal memory, as previously discussed.\cite{megier2017}